Updated: March 24th, 2026

 How Do State Taxes Affect Your 401(k) Withdrawal?

-Your 401(k) withdrawal may incur federal and state taxes depending on where you live.
+Your 401(k) withdrawal may also incur state taxes depending on where you live.
 Some states have an income tax and some don’t.
 Additionally, there are states with an income tax that don’t tax retirement income.

 The following chart outlines how different states tax 401(k) withdrawals::